 Professor Paul Dolan, an expert in behaviour and happiness at London School of Economics, commented on life with a phone, saying that it was often far better to turn the thing off and enjoy your isolation.
 A writer for the Telegraph then picked up the story, giving his own experience of leaving his phone behind whilst out and about on holiday and discovering he could enjoy his time much more.

 If you're looking for some quality time without being tied down to your phone, getting away on holiday has to be one of the best ways.
 Professor Dolan said that spending more face-to-face time with friends and family can bring people much more happiness, so why not get away on a holiday with them?
-We have an excellent range of group holidays, ranging from cycling holidays in France to activity holidays in the UK, and all of them will give you the chance to leave your phone out of sight and mind.
+We have an excellent range of group holidays all of which will give you the chance to leave your phone out of sight and mind.